123AB/ET4310Lab1/Lab2.md

 where

-t = Time taken to complete the step
+t = Time taken to complete the step (hours)

-M = master node cost
+M = master node cost / hour

 n = core instances

-C = core node cost
+C = core node cost / hour

 *cost for each node is sum of amazon EMR and EC2 cost [1]